Powered by RND

 • Episode 12: Oversharing, Oversimplifying & Anonymity Out of Control

 Put your thoughts into the mixIn this episode, we're talking about the Love Island star, Farmer Will, and his new business venture.
 It promises a behind-the-scenes look at British farming, exclusive workshops, and early access to new products.
 We explore whether this approach bridges the gap between farmers and consumers or oversimplifies the realities of farming life.
 We reflect on privilege and accessibility, asking: who really gets to have an opinion on how food is grown and sold?
 We also look at how Farmer Will compares to other initiatives, including Riverford, and discuss the complexities of transparency, sourcing, and pricing in modern British food boxes.In the second section, we tackle cyberbullying in farming communities.
 What does it actually look like online, and why do anonymous platforms bring out harsher behaviour?
 We explore the online disinhibition effect, the role of group admins, and the challenges of balancing freedom of expression with accountability in the digital worlds.
-Plus, we share real messages and experiences from farmers navigating these tricky online dynamics.Join our Listener Community: https://www.facebook.com/groups/1110531760649475/ If you’ve got a story, a strong opinion, or a take of your own… Slide into the DMs or drop us a voice note — we want your thoughts in the mix!
+Plus, we share real messages and experiences from farmers navigating these tricky online dynamics.Join our Listener Community: https://www.facebook.com/groups/1110531760649475/ If you’ve got a story, a strong opinion, or an idea for an episode… Slide into the DMs or drop us a voice note — we want to include your thoughts in our conversation.
 Subscribe now and let’s get into it! @wilsonandashley @rebeccawilsonfarming @charlotteashleyfarm Powered by Ridgeline Clothing

 --------